-Article 5.4 - Reimbursement in the event of a change in location of employment
+Article 5.4 - Reimbursement in the event of a change in work location

-Article 5.4.1 - Implementation of the scheme
+Article 5.4.1 - Implementation of the policy

-- 1. If the employee's location of employment changes on the initiative of the employer and the employee must move as a result of this, the employee, depending on his situation, will receive a number of reimbursements as described in Articles 5.4.2 to 5.4.5. - 2.
-The reimbursements referred to in paragraph 1 apply to employees who, on account of their position, have to change their location of employment on the instruction of the employer and who must therefore move.
-The reimbursements do not apply to: - a. employees who change their location of employment on the basis of an application.
+- 1. If the employee's work location changes on the initiative of the employer and the employee must move as a result of this, the employee, depending on his situation, will receive a number of reimbursements as described in Articles 5.4.2 to 5.4.5. - 2.
+The reimbursements referred to in paragraph 1 apply to employees who, on account of their position, have to change their work location on the instruction of the employer and who must therefore move.
+The reimbursements do not apply to: - a. employees who change their work location on the basis of an application.
 The employer may deviate from this in the event of an application within the framework of a reorganisation; and - b. trainees and expats.
 Agreements have been laid down for trainees and expats at company level. - 3.
-The reimbursements referred to in paragraph 1 only apply if: - a. the single trip travel distance between the old place of residence and the new location of employment is 70 km or more; - b. the employee takes up a residence within a travel distance of 25 km from the new location; and - c. the move is made within two years after a change in the location of employment or if a house has been purchased within two years after said change, but is not occupied until later - Reimbursements paid on the basis of paragraph 1 are made up to the limits permitted under tax regulations (in 2020: a maximum of € 7,750 in addition to the reimbursement of the actual costs of transferring the household effects).
+The reimbursements referred to in paragraph 1 only apply if: - a. the single trip travel distance between the old place of residence and the new work location is 70 km or more; - b. the employee takes up a residence within a travel distance of 25 km from the new location; and - c. the move is made within two years after a change in the work location or if a house has been purchased within two years after said change, but is not occupied until later.
+Reimbursements paid on the basis of paragraph 1 are made up to the limits permitted under tax regulations (in 2020: a maximum of € 7,750 in addition to the reimbursement of the actual costs of transferring the household effects).
 Any tax disadvantage as a result of changes in legislation is not compensated by the employer. - 4.
-If the employee has been paid one or more reimbursement(s) as referred to in paragraph 1, he must repay it if he resigns or is dismissed on account of his own actions within two years after the change in location of employment or within one year after the move. - 5.
+If the employee has been paid one or more reimbursement(s) as referred to in paragraph 1, he must repay it if he resigns or is dismissed on account of his own actions within one year after the move.
+The amount of the reimbursement shall be proportionate to the part of the one-year period that has not yet elapsed.
+After the move, 1/12th part of the total cash allowances per calendar month shall therefore lapse, unless otherwise agreed. - 5.
 In cases not provided for by the reimbursements referred to in paragraph 1 or if the application thereof would lead to an unfair situation for the employee concerned or for the employer, the employer, insofar as this can reasonably be expected of it, can deviate from this.